Topic: [Tutorial] Increasing ClamAV effectiveness

 All the signatures can be found here.
 I've created this tutorial using the main ones.
 Feel free to modify/remove or use different signatures.

-First we need to use freshclam to automatically download the databases.
+Then we need to use freshclam to automatically download the third party databases.
 Open the following file /etc/clamav/freshclam.conf and add this at the end:

 # Sanesecurity + Foxhole DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/junk.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/jurlbl.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/phish.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/rogue.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/sanesecurity.ftm DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/sigwhitelist.ign2 DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/scam.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/spamimg.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/spamattach.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/blurl.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_generic.cdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_filename.cdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_js.cdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_js.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_all.cdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_all.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/foxhole_mail.cdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/malwarehash.hsb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/hackingteam.hsb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/badmacro.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/shelter.ldb # winnow DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow_malware.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow_malware_links.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow_phish_complete_url.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow_extended_malware.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow.attachments.hdb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/winnow_bad_cw.hdb # Malware.expert DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/malware.expert.hdb # bofhland DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/bofhland_cracked_URL.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/bofhland_malware_URL.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/bofhland_phishing_URL.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/bofhland_malware_attach.hdb # Porcupine DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/porcupine.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/phishtank.ndb DatabaseCustomURL http://ftp.swin.edu.au/sanesecurity/porcupine.hsb